hjh1900/hjh1900.github.io/_pages/about.md

 ---

-I am a third-year master's student at Chongqing University, soon to pursue a doctoral degree at Tsinghua University.
-My research focuses on the application of big data in geotechnical engineering and the analysis of debris-flow dynamics based on seismic signals.
+My name is Junhao Huang, I am now a senior-year undergraduate student of Chongqing University, majoring in geotechnical engineering.
+I am going to enroll in my PhD program in Tsinghua University.

+My research interests include disaster prevention and mitigation of geological hazards, with a specific focus on the following areas:

+·Data Science in Geotechnical Engineering

+·Analysis debris-flow dynamics based on seismic signals

 [Email](hjh@stu.cqu.edu.cn)/ [ORCID](0009-0004-6635-399X)